 To add the repository from where you are going to install Android Studio enter the following command.

 Update apt package manager index by typing following in the terminal.

 Hereby using the following command.
 Android Studio will be downloaded from google server then it will be installed.

 After successful installation goes to Activities search for Android Studio.
 Then click on it to launch.

-If you didn’t find Android Studio icon please run following command to add one.
+If you didn’t find the Android Studio icon please run the following command to add one.

 Again search and launch it.
 You will be asked to Import Previous settings.

 If you get “unable to access the Android SDK add-on list” error you need to set up the proxy.

 Set up manual proxy configuration then set the port number to 1080 and hostname as 127.0.0.1